caldwell/libanalogtv/README.md

     *   `.hires`

-        This bool controls whether the screen should be Hires or Lores graphics.
+        This bool controls whether the screen should render Hires or Lores graphics.
 It has no meaning in Text mode.
 See Apple device address 0xc056 and 0xc057.